cogini/codebuild-pelican-example/README.md

 Content is in `content/pages` or `content/blog` and templates are in `theme/templates`.

-Pelican allows pages to be created in Markdown (like this file) or HTML.
+Pelican allows content to be created in Markdown (like this file) or HTML.
-Markdown is nice for things like blog pages, but static pages are usually more heavily designed, so we use HTML.
+Markdown is nice for things like blog posts.
+Static pages like the home page are more heavily designed, so we use HTML.

 To create a new blog page, add `topic.md` to it to `content/blog`.